bodsch/ansible-forgejo/README.md

 # Ansible Role:  `forgejo`

+---

+> I have transferred this role to its own [collection](https://github.com/bodsch/ansible-collection-scm).
+> In future, I will not accept or process any further pull requests or issues here.
+>
+> **Please use the linked collection from now on!**

+---

 Ansible role to install and configure [forgejo](https://forgejo.org/) on various linux systems.

 Forgejo is a self-hosted lightweight software forge.